OS2iot/OS2iot-docs/source/software-architecture/software-architecture.rst

 Technology stack
 ^^^^^^^^^^^^^^^^

-In the backend we use the following technologies:
+In the backend the following technologies are used:

 ========== ========================================================================== =============================== ==================
 Technology Purpose                                                                    URL                             License